Lunatic-T/WebSniperGameId/README.md

 ![image](https://github.com/user-attachments/assets/9ce3c752-a789-41b5-8fec-0a16e1672040)

-Remove everything that is in the premade Tampermonkey script, And Paste "[sniper.js](https://github.com/Lunatic-T/WebSniperGameId/blob/main/sniper.js)" in it.
+Remove everything that is in the  Tampermonkey script, And Paste "[sniper.js](https://github.com/Lunatic-T/WebSniperGameId/blob/main/sniper.js)" in it.

 Click Ctrl + S once done (to save the script)